Chief Marketing Officer Jobs in USA with Visa Sponsorship

 Can a Chief Marketing Officer role qualify for H-1B sponsorship?

 Yes, but it requires careful petition construction.
-USCIS classifies H-1B eligibility around specialty occupation, meaning the role must normally require a bachelor's degree or higher in a specific field.
+USCIS classifies H-1B visa eligibility around specialty occupation, meaning the role must normally require a bachelor's degree or higher in a specific field.
 Broad executive roles can draw Requests for Evidence.
 A well-drafted job description that ties CMO duties to a specific discipline, such as marketing analytics, digital strategy, or brand management, significantly strengthens the case.

 Is the O-1A a realistic option for senior marketing executives?